 Valisure’s research, along with that of Stanford University and others, found that NDMA >was the result of the “inherent instability” of the ranitidine molecule.
 This means that all manufacturers, brand or generic, and all lots of ranitidine-containing medications are >affected and could generate very high levels of NDMA in the human body.

 Current Info on the Zantac Recall and Lawsuits

 The Zantac lawsuits are alleging the drugmaker Sanofi and Boehringer Ingelheim manufactured, marketed, and sold a product they knew or should have known had been contaminated with NDMA were filed beginning the same day the Food and Drug Agency first announced its advisory.

 A voluntary recall was also issued which led to the drugs removal from most drugstores such as Walmart, CVS, and Walgreens.

 Although the exact cause of the NDMA contamination is still being investigated, links between Zantac and NDMA have been scientifically demonstrated since the 1980s.
 When ranitidine, the active ingredient in Zantac, comes into contact with water, a chemical reaction results in the formation of this molecule.

 The lawsuits against Sanofi and Boehringer Ingelheim allege that the drug companies chose to conceal this information from the government and with consumers.
 The lawsuits also allege that this lack of disclosure led to many people developing or being placed at risk of developing cancer.

-The FDA was first alerted to the presence of NDMA in Zantac earlier this year by the aforementioned Connecticut-based online pharmacy Valisure who discovered that the product contained millions of grams of NDMA more than the FDA established daily intake limit of 96 ng (nanograms).
+The FDA was first alerted to the presence of NDMA in Zantac in 2019 by the aforementioned Connecticut-based online pharmacy Valisure who discovered that the product contained millions of grams of NDMA more than the FDA established daily intake limit of 96 ng (nanograms).